Amulyanrao7777/ai-audit-toolkit/README.md

 ## EU AI Act

-COMPAS is a **high-risk AI system** under Annex III, Category 6 of the EU AI Act — administration of justice.
+COMPAS is a **high-risk AI system** under Annex III, Category 8 of the EU AI Act — administration of justice and democratic processes.
 The full compliance assessment in `eu_ai_act_assessment.md` evaluates Articles 9, 10, 11, 13, 14, and 15 against the audit findings.